Closed-loop field development with multipoint geostatistics and statistical performance assessment

 \section{Methodology: closed-loop field development optimization}

 Closed-loop field development (CLFD) (Fig.~\ref{fig:schem-clfd}) has three major steps as follows.
 1) Optimization: optimize the ``full development plan'' (the number, type, location and controls of all new wells together with controls of existing wells), for a set of models describing the current state of knowledge, 2) operation: drill and complete $n_{\text{rig}}$ new wells, produce from existing wells, and collect new spatial and temporal data, 3) model calibration (history matching): update models for consistency with new data.
-These steps are repeated until drilling additional wells does not increase the expected NPV, at which step, the CLRM workflow is applied.
+These steps are repeated until drilling additional wells does not (sufficiently) increase the expected NPV, at which step, the CLRM workflow is applied.
 We now describe the CLFD workflow in more detail.

-We consider the oil field development optimization problem where parameters of new wells are determined.
+We consider the oil field development optimization problem where decision parameters of new wells are determined.
 In practical settings, the number of drilling rigs is limited and new wells are drilled sequentially, one or a few at a time.
 We let $n_{\text{rig}}$ denote the number of rigs (in this work, we set $n_{\text{rig}}$=2), and we let $T_{\text{drill}}$ denote the duration (in days) that it takes to drill and complete a new well and start production/injection.
 The initial field development plan is determined by optimizing the (full) development plan over a prior set of geological models, generated by use of a geostatistical simulation method.
 We let $t_i$, $i\ge 0$, denote the time that the $(i+1)$th group of wells is drilled.
 The first group of wells is drilled at $t_0=0$.

 After drilling and completion of each group of $n_{\text{rig}}$ new wells, new spatial data (hard data from well locations) and new temporal data (production data) are collected.
 The CLFD model calibration is performed at each $t_i$ ($i\ge 1)$ to update models for consistency with all data.
-Here, synthetic observed data is generated by simulating the true-model and adding random noise to the true data.
-The true-model here, is a realization randomly selected from the prior set.
+Here, observed hard data corresponds to the rock property value at (new and existing) well location(s) in the true-model (without any noise added), and is integrated through a geostatistical algorithm.
+Synthetic observed production data (for model calibration) is generated by simulating the true-model and adding random noise to the true data.
+The true-model here is a realization randomly selected from the prior set.